eformat/sno-for-100/README.md

     It may take a couple of minutes for SNO to settle after restarting (authentication, ingress operators become available).
     You should now be able to login to your cluster OK.
 Check `oc get co` to make sure cluster operators are healthy.
     Check the router ELB has the instance associated OK, this should be done automatically now by the node.

+## Delete SNO instance

+1. If you no longer need your instance, to remove all related aws objects just run.

+    ```bash
+    openshift-install destroy cluster --dir=cluster
+    ```